-In an effort to help our students practice organizational skills, McMullan 4th grade will be using student agendas.
-All students will be issued one agenda, and supplies are limited, so lost agendas will not be replaced.
-Students are expected to use their agenda daily to record all homework assignments.
-Parents are expected to review agendas daily to check for homework assignments and initial or sign daily.
+In an effort to help our students practice organizational skills, McMullan 4th grade will be using student AVID binders.
+All students will be issued one binder, and supplies are limited, so lost binders will not be replaced.
+Students are expected to use their agenda (inside the AVID binder) daily to record all homework assignments.
+Parents are expected to review binders daily to check for homework assignments and initial or sign the agenda daily.
 This is an excellent tool of communication between school and home, so please feel free to write in the agenda if you as a parent have a question or concern.

-BEHAVIOR - “THE FIVE BEES” (School and Classroom Expectations)
+BEHAVIOR - “THE MUST” In Mustangs (School and Classroom Expectations)

-McMullan Elementary School uses “The Five Bee’s” for our school-wide behavior expectations.
-“The Five Bee’s” are defined below for students.
+McMullan Elementary School uses “The Four Must’s” for our school-wide behavior expectations.
+“The four Must’s are defined below for students.

 CONSEQUENCES (of Undesirable Behavior)

-Teachers will mark the student’s conduct sheet when he/she does not meet the classroom or school expectations.
+Teachers will mark the student’s Class Dojo account when he/she does not meet the classroom or school expectations.
+Behavior may also be notated in the student’s agenda.
 This is to document undesired behaviors.
-The conduct sheet is a visible reminder for students that they are responsible for their own conduct.
-Each Friday the students will be given a copy of their individual conduct sheet that will allow you, the parent/guardian, and the student to view his/her conduct sheet for the previous week.
-This sheet needs to be signed and brought back the following day.
+The Dojo account and/or the agenda is a visible reminder for students that they are responsible for their own conduct.
+The Dojo account can be viewed by the parent via the Class Dojo app.
+The agenda is kept inside the AVID binder.
+Parents should sign their student’s agenda daily.
 At the end of each nine weeks, the correlating conduct grade will be reported on the report card.

 Consequences (of undesirable behavior) will be as follows: